cloudberrydb/cloudberrydb-site/docs/cbdb-overview.md

 - **Checksum of data page**: In the underlying storage, Cloudberry Database uses the checksum mechanism to detect bad blocks to ensure data integrity.

 - **Mirror node configuration**: By configuring mirror nodes among segments (or data nodes), Cloudberry Database can achieve high availability and failover of services.
-Once an unrecoverable failure of the master node is detected, the system will automatically switch to the backup segment to ensure that user queries will not be affected.
+Once an unrecoverable failure of the coordinator node is detected, the system will automatically switch to the backup segment to ensure that user queries will not be affected.

-- **Backup of control nodes**: Similar to segments, master nodes (or control nodes) can also be configured as backup nodes or standby nodes in case the master node fails.
-Once the master node fails, the system will automatically switch to the standby node to ensure the continuity of services.
+- **Backup of control nodes**: Similar to segments, coordinator nodes (or control nodes) can also be configured as backup nodes or standby nodes in case the coordinator node fails.
+Once the coordinator node fails, the system will automatically switch to the standby node to ensure the continuity of services.

 </details>